Museum of Oxford: Accessibility

-Every room within the Museum of Oxford is wheelchair accessible.
-This includes a lift to access both galleries and areas which are not ordinarily open to the public.
-However the steps in front of the main entrance to Oxford city hall are not wheelchair accessible, and disabled visitors will need to enter via an alternative entrance.
+Every room within the Museum of Oxford is wheelchair-accessible.
+This includes a lift to access both galleries and areas that are not ordinarily open to the public.
+However, the steps in front of the main entrance to Oxford Town Hall are not wheelchair-accessible, and disabled visitors will need to enter via an alternative entrance.
 Most display cases are designed so that they can be viewed from wheelchair height.

 Admission to the museum is free and the galleries are open every day except Sundays and holidays.

 Rented spaces

 The basement areas of the Museum of Oxford hold two meeting halls which the museum rents for both public and private events.
 The largest room is called the Museum Makers Space, the smallest is called the Learning Studio.
 Also available is a kitchenette, museum props, Wi-Fi, furniture, baby changing areas, gender neutral toilets, and on-site catering.
-Museum spaces are also rented for filming and photographic locations.